agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 # 6. Test the code

-# Optional: Find errors you encounter
+# Optional: Document errors you encountered

 # 7. Double Check the Documentation